DaniRip/RT_Sampling_Pipeline/README.md

 * `mex('-IC:\Program Files\IBM\ILOG\CPLEX_Studio201\cplex\include','-IC:\Program Files\IBM\ILOG\CPLEX_Studio201\concert\include','-LC:\Program Files\IBM\ILOG\CPLEX_Studio201\concert\lib\x64_windows_msvc14\stat_mda','-LC:\Program Files\IBM\ILOG\CPLEX_Studio201\cplex\lib\x64_windows_msvc14\stat_mda','-lcplex2010.lib','-lilocplex.lib','-lconcert.lib','run_FMO.cpp')`

+* this filepath may be different on your machine

 * If the mexfile was successfully compiled, you can verify by looking for a file with a .mexw64 extension

-3. To run the application, run the GUI, enter your custom parameters, and select .mat files
+3. To run the application, open samplingBenchmarkInterface.mlapp, enter your custom parameters, select a .mat file, and run